gprawdzik/x10dev_zaliczenie/TESTING_SETUP.md

 - `E2E_PASSWORD` (from secrets)
 - `E2E_USERNAME_ID` (from secrets)

-The `playwright.config.ts` automatically detects the CI environment and uses the appropriate configuration source.
+The `playwright.config.ts` automatically detects the CI environment and uses the appropriate configuration source. **Important:** These environment variables are explicitly passed to the Astro dev server via the `webServer.env` configuration in `playwright.config.ts`, ensuring they are available during E2E test execution.

 ### Step 3: Install Playwright Browsers